nicholflowers/Research-Design-Empathy-and-Racism-during-Childbirth/README.md

 ## 🎯 The Goal

-A research proposal has to do two things: convince its audience that a question is worth answering and show that it can be answered credibly.
-The objective here was to make that case, arguing that whether race shapes clinician empathy during labor is a question worth studying and laying out a design rigorous enough to deliver a trustworthy answer.
+The goal of this project was to design a research proposal that does two things: convinces its audience that a question is worth answering and shows that it can be answered credibly.
+Ours makes that case for studying whether race shapes clinician empathy during labor, arguing the question matters and laying out a design rigorous enough to deliver a trustworthy answer.

 **The central question is whether race influences how empathetically medical professionals respond to a woman's expressions of pain during labor.**